-We’re going to get a jump-start on our goal by choosing something to cut out right now, for the rest of the month.
-Even before we get into tracking spending, budgeting, or cutting expenses, I’m pretty sure most all of you can think of a couple of areas right off the bat that you could trim down or eliminate completely.
-Some of you mentioned your plans to cut expenses in the goals you shared yesterday, so I know your minds are already churning through the possibilities.
+Even before we get into tracking spending, budgeting, or reducing expenses, I’m pretty sure most all of us can think of a couple of areas right off the bat that we could trim down or eliminate completely.
+Now is the time!

 - Cut out fast food